whathashappenedorg/WhatHappened/README.md

 # WhatHappened

 Information is everywhere.
-But to what extend do you trust them?
+But to what extent do you trust them?

 Information is everywhere, but they are not well connected, at least not in a way that is relevant to the topic mostly concerned.